Discord API

 Debug Mode

-in your config to see detailed API request information.
+Enable debug logging by setting Discord_API_Log_Level = 1 in your config to see detailed API request information.

 Need Help?
 Join our Discord community for support.